syntasso/kratix-docs/docs/workshop/part-ii/01-creating-an-api.md

 You can use the following command if you are unsure about your state.

 :::tip
-If you are participating in a facilitated workshop using Instruqt this is not necessary.
+If you are participating in a facilitated workshop using Instruqt, this is not necessary.
 :::

 <details>